This post may contain affiliate links. Please read our disclosure policy.

 How To Make Brown Sugar

-• Measure the Ingredients: For a small batch of light brown sugar, measure 1 cup of granulated sugar and 1 tablespoon of molasses (similar to treacle in the UK).
-To make dark brown sugar, add an additional tablespoon of molasses.
+• Measure the Ingredients: For light brown sugar, combine 1 cup of granulated sugar with 1 tablespoon of molasses (similar to treacle in the UK).
+For dark brown sugar, add an extra tablespoon of molasses.

-• Combine the Ingredients: Place the sugar in a medium-sized bowl and add the molasses.
-Use a fork, rubber spatula, or your fingers to mix the molasses into the sugar thoroughly.
+• Mix Thoroughly: Place the sugar in a medium bowl and drizzle the molasses over it.
+Using a fork, rubber spatula, or your fingers, mix the molasses into the sugar until evenly combined.

-Note: The molasses may form clumps in the sugar.
-To get rid of them, use a spatula to press the clumps against the side of the bowl.
-You can also use your fingertips to break them up.
-Continue until the sugar is smooth and free of clumps.
+Note: If molasses clumps form, press them against the side of the bowl with a spatula or use your fingertips to break them up.
+Keep mixing until the sugar is smooth and evenly blended.

 two photos showing molasses being poured into sugar and mixing the two ingredients together in the second picture.